Skip to main content

 2. Rinse or scrub fresh vegetables under running water before preparing.

-3. Wash greens and separate leaves from stems if needed.
-Slice stems crosswise, if using.
+3. Separate the leaves of the greens from stems if they are large.
+Slice stems crosswise to use, if desired.
 Chop or slice leaves into thin strips.

 4. Heat oil in large skillet over medium-high heat (350 degrees F in an electric skillet).

-5. Add carrots and stems, if desired; cook for 2 minutes.
+5. Add carrots and stems, if using; cook for 2 minutes.
 Add garlic and cook for 1 minute.

 6. Add greens, salt, black pepper, coriander and cayenne pepper, if desired.
 Stir often.